nivetharajaa/DAA_Module_21/EX 3D Pattern Matching.md

 4. At each position, compare characters of the pattern with the corresponding substring in the text.

-5.If all characters match, return the current index.
+5. If all characters match, return the current index.

-6.If no match is found after full traversal, return -1.
+6. If no match is found after full traversal, return -1.

 ## Program:
 ```